Treatment

 • Inflammation calm-down (72 hours out): Skip alcohol, fish oil, high-dose vitamin E, ibuprofen, aspirin, ginkgo, garlic supplements, and ginseng.
 These thin the blood and dramatically increase bruising risk.
 Acetaminophen (Tylenol) is fine if you need pain relief.

-• Sleep and stress (week of): Cortisol slows wound healing by up to 40% in controlled studies.
+• Sleep and stress (week of): Elevated cortisol is known to slow wound healing.
 A week of 7-8 hour nights and reduced training intensity is worth more than any product you can buy.

 Patients who execute this protocol typically see a noticeable improvement in same-day comfort, day-3 swelling, and 2-week appearance compared to patients who walk in cold.